State Department tells U.S. citizens to leave Libya immediately

 "The security situation in Libya remains unpredictable and unstable," the warning added.

 The last travel warning on Dec.
-12 strongly advised against all but essential travel to Tripoli and against traveling outside the capital.
+12 strongly advised against all but essential travel to Tripoli and against travelling outside the capital.

 The warning followed an attack on Libya's parliament, the General National Congress, on May 18 by armed groups, and came as the leader of Islamist militant group Ansar al-Sharia in Libya's Benghazi city warned the United States on Tuesday against interfering in the country's affairs.